What is the Radcliffe Line?

 On 17 August 1947, the borderline that separated India from Pakistan, known as the Radcliffe Line was revealed.

-The Radcliffe line is spread through the Rann of Kutch in Gujarat till international border in Jammu in Jammu & Kashmir, dividing India and Pakistan into two different countries.
-Radcliffe divided India into three halves: west Pakistan, East Pakistan and India.
+The Radcliffe line is spread through the Rann of Kutch in Gujarat to the international border in Jammu in Jammu & Kashmir, dividing India and Pakistan into two different countries.
+Radcliffe divided India into three halves:

 Read to know more about other important boundaries and lines of the world at the linked article.